-Many barristers specialise in one area of the law, although some may have a more general practice covering a variety of areas.
-Examples of such areas of law include:
+Most barristers specialise in one specific area of law, but some do have a more general practice covering a variety of different legal areas.

-However, company and commercial barristers will carry out much of their practice outside the courtroom.
-They take on more of an advisory role which may involve negotiating contracts and other business matters.
+A company or commercial barrister will carry out much of their practice outside the courtroom.
+They will take on more of an advisory role, which could involve negotiating contracts and other business-related matters.

 Loading More Content